Advertiser Disclosure

 Application Rules

-You’re limited to 1 approved credit card every 5-day rolling period and 2 approved credit cards every 90 day rolling period.
-This rule only applies to credit cards and not their charge cards.
-So, given that, you could apply for 1 credit card and 1 charge card on the same day (or 2 charge cards), but if you apply for 2 credit cards, the second application will, almost certainly, result in a denial.
+You’re limited to 1 approved credit card every 5-day rolling period and 2 approved credit cards every 90-day rolling period.
+This rule only applies to credit cards and not its charge cards.
+So, given that, you could apply for 1 credit card and 1 charge card on the same day (or 2 charge cards), but if you apply for 2 credit cards, the second application will almost certainly result in a denial.

 Hot Tip: Why would you consider applying for 2 cards in 1 day?
 Generally, as long as all of your applications are approved on the same day, American Express will combine multiple hard inquiries into a single inquiry, reducing the impact those new cards have on your credit score.